CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 }
 ```

-We also need to export our components if we want to use them in other files:
+We need to export our components to use them in other files:

 ```js
 function Greeting() {